 Naturally, the sun is shining more consistently on my last day, but I manage a morning on the lovely little beach.
 It’s lively today, the fishermen are dragging in their outrigger canoes.
 Then I’m heading for the tiny airport and home,

-Mayotte was incorporated into various sultanates before finally being sold to the French by a Malagasy sultan in 1841.
-Together with Comoros the islands were known as Mayotte and Dependencies.
+Mayotte was incorporated into various sultanates and invaded by the Portuguese, before finally being sold to the French, by a Malagasy sultan in 1841.
+Together with Comoros, the islands were known as Mayotte and Dependencies.

-The department status of Mayotte is recent and the region remains, by a significant margin, the poorest in France.
+The département status of Mayotte is recent, and the region remains, by a significant margin, the poorest in France.
 Mayotte is nevertheless much more prosperous than the other countries of the Mozambique Channel, making it a major destination for illegal immigration.

 A two hour domestic flight in a Dreamliner (it's going on to Paris), from Reunion back across Madagascar (I can see my old haunt Nosy Be beneath us) to Mayotte.
 I’m reading the airline magazine and I’ve discovered, to my astonishment, that Mayotte consists of more than one island and we’re actually landing on the smaller of the main two.
 It’s called Petit-Terre or Pamanzi, and the other is Grand-Terre or Maore, which can only be reached by ferry.
 None of this was mentioned on my itinerary.
 Nevertheless, it’s a good way to begin another adventure.